 The general expectation for the Fall Fiesta/All Nations Fellow is that, in collaboration with the Programs & Resident Life, he/she will serve as a member of the Program Fellows team to lead the planning and implementation of resident dance activities and performances that create interaction among resident members from diverse cultures and thereby carry out the Mission of International House.

 The Programs Office seeks a Resident who are involved with their communities, who value awareness of community concerns, and who hope to advocate for positive change through ongoing work with community organizations and community leaders.
 The Fellow will visit different schools and help International House build a relationship within the local neighborhoods.
 The Resident selected must be comfortable reaching out and speaking to community leaders and Principals in Harlem.
 Plans and implements the International House Tutorial Program, recruits residents in I-House as tutors for local elementary school children, and serves as a liaison with elementary school administrators and families.
 Requirement: a bachelor’s degree in education, public relations, public administration, communications, non-profit management, or a related field, from an approved institution.

-KEY DATES: Program Fellows are required to participate in the Programs Fellow Training in August.
+KEY DATES: Program Fellows are required to participate in the Programs Fellow Training in August and monthly team meetings.

 AWARD: No less than $2,500.
 Disbursements are made pending completion of monthly reports that document accomplishments against contract targets and fellowship responsibilities.